-Performances will take place at Dance Theater Workshop in the Bessie Schönberg Theater, April 30 – May 2 (Thursday – Saturday) at 7:30pm.
-There will also be a Post-show Talk with Wally Cardona on April 30 (Thursday).
-Tickets are $10 online and $15 through the box office and are available online at dancetheaterworkshop.org, over the phone at 212.924.0077, and in person at the box office.
-Box office hours are Monday - Friday from 5pm-9pm and Saturday - Sunday from 12pm-8pm.
-Dance Theater Workshop is located at 219 West 19th Street, between 7th and 8th Avenues.
+Family Matters: Telling Twisted Tales will take place at Dance Theater Workshop in the Bessie Schönberg Theater, April 4 (Saturday at 2pm).
+Tickets are FREE for Kids and $20 for Adults and are available for purchase online at dancetheaterworkshop.org, over the phone at 212.924.0077, or in person at the box office.
+All children under the age of 13 must be supervised by an adult.
+Dance Theater Workshop is located at 219 W. 19th St., between 7th and 8th Avenues.

 About the Artists